zefrenchwan/patterns/README.md

 Metadata is represented as **traits** to define types of elements.
 A relation has traits too.
 A trait is not a simple label to put on elements.
-Traits are grouped into **inheritance graphs**.
-For instance, "City" is a "Location".
-Flagging Paris as a City should create a trait "Location" for Paris too.
-For instance, "Couple" for a relation is a special case for "Knows".
-So, if you flag a relation with "Couple", it is expected to be aware it also is "Knows".